jsteigelman/chat-app/README.md

 * User can send messages that will be received by all other users in the same chat room
 * User can send their location to other users in the same chat room by clicking the "Share Location" button (caution: sharing your location will drop a pin on Google Maps with your exact location; please exercise caution when sharing this information)
 * Messages containing profanity are blocked, and the offending user will receive an alert when attempting to submit the message

-To test this project with multiple users in a chat room, simply open the URL in two seperate browser windows.
-Enter the same chat room name in both tabs.
-There, you will be able to send and receive messages in real-time.
-Or, simply share the link with a friend and join the same chat room name!

 ## Built With
 * [Node.js](https://nodejs.org/en/) - JavaScript runtime environment